Survival Food and Gear 2026

 WHAT DOES YOUR FAMILY LIKE TO EAT?

 There’s no need to live on only rice and beans for a month.
 In addition, you don’t want to stock up on three months’ worth of food that your family won’t touch with a six-foot pole just because it was cheap.
 Moreover, it may keep you alive in a pinch, but you want to enjoy it.
 So, take the likes and dislikes into consideration as you plan.
-Remember to consider allergies, as well.

-DO IT YOURSELF PREPARATION
+DO IT YOURSELF SURVIVAL FOOD

 Similarly, home canning is another less expensive way to build up supplies.
 Canning is becoming a lost art, so you’re not alone if you must learn how to do it.
 Canning in glass jars requires a little learning and effort, but can allow you to preserve for years.
 Adequately canned goods keep best in cool, dark places between 50 and 70°F (10 – 21 *°C) and are safe to eat for years after canning.
-Again, this is time-consuming, and paying attention to doing it right is necessary.

 For dry bulk goods, wheat, beans, rice, sugar, and other dry goods can be vacuum sealed and stored in five-gallon buckets with O2 absorbers to last for years.
-Some wheat and corn will go a long way toward peace of mind for the genuinely prepared-minded.

 VACUUM SEAL STORAGE